Skip to main content

 • Tamper-evident storage

 Audit queries are always free and unlimited.
-Store audit IDs from webhook responses to retrieve records anytime.
+Store audit IDs from completed sessions and webhook responses to retrieve records anytime.

 Getting Started